RentEase

 Before committing to any property management platform, run through this:

-- MTN + Airtel MoMo integration — Uganda pays via mobile money.
+• MTN + Airtel MoMo integration: Uganda pays by mobile money.
 Your platform must too.

-- Tenant self-registration and portal — Less admin for you, better experience for them.
+• Tenant self-registration and portal: less typing for you, a better experience for them.

-- Maintenance ticketing with audit trail — Document everything.
-Spot patterns early.
+• Maintenance ticketing with audit trail: everything documented, patterns visible early.

 If a platform cannot check all six boxes, it was not built for the Ugandan market.